Uncasted/sencrypt/readme.md

 <b> WARNING: This Application is currently in an alpha stage.
 Be cautious.</b>

 <p>
-    You can download either the installer or the no-installer version for your desired operating system in the <a href="https://github.com/Uncasted/sencrypt/releases">release</a> section.
+    You can download either the installer or the no-installer version for your operating system in the <a href="https://github.com/Uncasted/sencrypt/releases">release</a> section.
 </p>

 ## How can I build from source?